 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-But is Microsoft stock a buy?
-Let’s find out in this Microsoft Stock Analysis and Forecast.
+Is Microsoft stock a buy?
+Let’s find out in this Microsoft Stock Forecast & Analysis.

 In 1975, Bill Gates and Paul Allen founded Microsoft — a play on the words “microcomputer” and “software”.